-- i.
-The Contractor shall reassess all outpatient and intensive outpatient treatment beneficiaries, at a minimum of every 90 days, unless medical necessity warrants more frequent reassessments as documented in the individualized treatment plan. - ii.
-The Contractor shall reassess beneficiaries initially authorized for residential treatment, at a minimum of every 30 days, unless medical necessity warrants more frequent reassessments as documented in the individualized treatment plan.
+- The Contractor shall reassess all Outpatient and Intensive Outpatient treatment beneficiaries, at a minimum of every 90 days, unless medical necessity warrants more frequent reassessments as documented in the individualized treatment plan. - ii.
+The Contractor shall reassess beneficiaries initially authorized for residential treatment, at a maximum of every 30 days, unless medical necessity warrants more frequent reassessments, as documented in the individualized treatment plan.